Veer Surendra Sai: Attempts made to suppress him

 The Indian Rebellion of 1857 collapsed by the end of 1858 and law and order was restored by the British throughout India, but he continued his revolution.
-The military resources of the British were pulled up against him and the brilliant Generals like Major Forster, Capt.
-L. Smith and others earned credit in suppressing the rebellion elsewhere in India were brought to Sambalpur to stamp out his revolution.
+The military resources of the British were pulled up against him and the Generals like Major Forster, Capt.
+L. Smith and others who earned credit in suppressing the rebellion elsewhere in India were brought to Sambalpur to stamp out his revolution.
 But all attempts failed and Surendra Sai succeeded in foiling strategy of the British for a long time.
 Major Forster, the reputed general who was vested with full military and civil power and the authorities of a Commissioner to suppress Surendra Sai and his followers, was removed by the British authority in 1861 after three years in Sambalpur.
 His successor Major Impey could not defeat Sai.
 The British seized the entire food-stock of the rebels, stopped all resources of the supply of food and other necessaries of life for them.
 Major Impey abandoned the idea of violent war and cautiously followed the policy of peace and good-will with the approval of the Government of India.
-Surendra Sai, one of the greatest revolutionaries in history, and a warrior who knew no defeat in his life surrendered with full faith in the honesty and integrity of the British Government.
-However, after the death of Impey, situations took a sudden change and the British administrators revived their hostility towards the great hero.
+Surendra Sai, surrendered with full faith in the honesty and integrity of the British Government.
+However, after the death of Impey, situations took a sudden change and the British administrators revived their hostility towards him.

 Last days

-Sambalpur was brought under the jurisdiction of the newly created Central Provinces on 30 April 1862; Veer Surendra Sai decided to surrender soon after that.
+Sambalpur was brought under the jurisdiction of the newly created Central Provinces on 30 April 1862; Veer Surendra Sai decided to surrender soon after.
 However, he was said to have been disillusioned and the new setup indulged in reversal of the old liberal policy.
 The administrators found that the surrender of Veer Surendra Sai did not bring the revolution to an end.
 They stepped down to organise a conspiracy and made sudden arrest of Veer Surendra Sai and all his relations, friends and followers.
 Sai and six of his followers were subsequently detained in the Asirgarh hill fort.
 Sai spent the last part of his life in captivity.
 In 1884 on 23 May, Surendra Sai died in the Asirgarh fort, away from his native land.

 Sambalpur was one of the last patch of land to be occupied by the British Empire in India, not counting the Princely States.
 This was largely due to the efforts of veer Surendra Sai.
 He was a very good swordsman.
 People of the region affectionately called him as Bira (or "Veer" meaning courageous) Surendra Sai.